 Responds to all emergency codes for assistance and control.
 Patrols and inspects facilities, grounds and parking lots frequently to assist in maintaining a safer and more secure environment.
 Assists employees with security related matters, mediate disputes, conduct interviews, conduct searches, enforces parking regulations and traffic control.
 Serves as a security subject matter expert.

-Investigates and completes written reports of complaints, critical security incidents and unusual activities involving patients, employees and visitors; submits all reports to the security leadership by the end of the shift in which the report occurs.
+Investigates and completes written reports of complaints, critical security incidents and unusual activities involving patients, employees and visitors.
 Maintains an accurate log of all relevant security activities during each shift.

-Based on area of assignment may assist in the maintenance and preservation of confidential health documents including the review and investigation of HIPPA violations in the electronic patient health information systems.
+Based on area of assignment may assist in the maintenance and preservation of confidential health documents including scanning into electronic patient health information systems.
 Maintains accountability for valuables/property and forms of evidence.

 Performs all functions according to established policies, procedures, regulatory and accreditation requirements, as well as applicable professional standards.
 Provides all customers of Foundation Health with an excellent service experience by consistently demonstrating our core and leader behaviors each and every day.

 High school diploma/GED or equivalent working knowledge.
 Must possess a valid driver's license and be eligible for coverage under the company auto insurance policy (if from out of state, within 90 days of employment).

 Must possess the ability to make accurate observations and exercise good independent judgment in a variety of situations (including emergencies).
 Must demonstrate the ability to write comprehensive security reports.
 Must have the ability to write comprehensive security reports.
 Must have basic computer skills.

 Additional related education and/or experience preferred.